Blogging Terms: 150+ Must-Know Concepts for Every Blogger

 G

-43. Graphic – A visual representation of your content.
+• Graphic: A visual representation of your content.

 H

-49. Hyperlink â€“ A link from a document to another location or file, typically activated by clicking on a highlighted word or image on the screen.
+• Hyperlink: A link from a document to another location or file, activated by clicking highlighted text or an image.

 I

-53. Infographic â€“ A visual image such as a chart or diagram used to represent information or data.
+• Infographic: A visual image such as a chart or diagram representing information or data.

 K

-• Keyword – A word or phrase someone is looking for.
+• Keyword: A word or phrase someone is looking for.

 L

-• Lead Magnet – The incentive you give people for subscribing to your blog.
+• Lead Magnet: The incentive you give people for subscribing to your blog.

 M